mateuszsiwy/swift-code-service/README.md

 - Stores relationships between bank headquarters and branches
 - Allows searching for SWIFT codes by country or directly by code
 - Provides a REST API for retrieving and managing data

-## Security Notice

-This repository includes configuration files such as `application.properties` and `docker-compose.yml`, which, under normal production conditions, should not be publicly available.
-However, I have decided to include them to make it easier for testers to quickly and seamlessly run the application.
-The application runs locally, and the Google Sheets document used is public.

-In a real production environment, these files should be replaced with environment variables or external configuration systems, and sensitive data such as passwords and API keys should be stored securely.

 ## Requirements